mitchcapper/LogCatch/README.md

 ### Tailing / Suspending Reads
 You can automatically scroll to the bottom of the log by having the "TrackTail" checked at the bottom right of the screen.
-You can temporarily suspend logging new log lines to the log window by checking "SuspendRead" at the bottom right, note lines that come in while suspended are discarded.
+You can temporarily suspend logging new log lines to the log window by checking "SuspendRead" at the bottom right, note lines that come in while suspended are discarded. **Note: TrackTail only works with incremental loading**

 ### Filtering
 Aside from the general minimal log level (verbose, trace, etc) configured in the upper left you can easily filter based on specific terms.
 Changing any filter (when hitting enter) will clear the log view and reload the log file, or for a log stream it will only effect new log lines.